-The Mac Observer is planning to interview Apple developers at MacTech 2013 in Los Angeles next week.
-If you’re a Mac or iOS developer and are attending MacTech, read on for information on how to set up an interview with TMO's Dave Hamilton.
+MacTech Conference 2014 is happening soon, and TMO will both be there to cover it.
+If you’re attending MacTech, read on for information on how to set up an interview with TMO's Kelly Guimont or Dave Hamilton.

 TMO Weekly Sponsor